-(a) A container that meets the applicable U.S. DOT regulations on packaging hazardous materials for transportation as specified in paragraph (F) of this rule.

-(b) A container that operates with no detectable organic emissions as defined in rule 3745-256-81 of the Administrative Code and determined in accordance with the procedure specified in paragraph (G)

-of this rule.

-(c) A container that has been demonstrated within the preceding twelve months to be vapor-tight by using 40 CFR Part 60 appendix A, method 27 in accordance with the procedure specified in paragraph (H) of this rule.

-(2) Transfer of hazardous waste in or out of a container using "Container Level 2" controls shall be conducted in such a manner as to minimize exposure of the hazardous waste to the atmosphere, to the extent practical, considering the physical properties of the hazardous waste and good engineering and safety practices for handling flammable, ignitable, explosive, reactive, or other hazardous materials.
-Examples of container loading procedures that Ohio EPA considers to meet the requirements of this paragraph include using a submerged-fill pipe or other submerged-fill method to load liquids into the container; a vapor-balancing system or a vapor-recovery system to collect and control the vapors displaced from the container during filling operations; or a fitted opening in the top of a container through which the hazardous waste is filled and subsequently purging the transfer line before removing the transfer line from the container opening.

-(3) Whenever a hazardous waste is in a container using "Container Level 2" controls, the owner or operator shall install all covers and closure devices for the container, and secure and maintain each closure device in the closed position except as follows:

-(a) Opening of a closure device or cover is allowed for the purpose of adding hazardous waste or other material to the container as follows:

-(i) In the case when the container is filled to the intended final level in one continuous operation, the owner or operator shall promptly secure the closure devices in the closed position and install the covers, as applicable to the container, upon conclusion of the filling operation.
+- (a) A container that meets the applicable U.S. DOT regulations on packaging hazardous materials for transportation as specified in paragraph (F) of this rule. - (b) A container that operates with no detectable "organic emissions," as defined in rule 3745-51-781 of the Administrative Code and determined in accordance with the procedure specified in paragraph (G) of this rule. - (c) A container that has been demonstrated within the preceding twelve months to be vapor-tight by using method 27 of 40 CFR Part 60 appendix A in accordance with the procedure specified in paragraph (H) of this rule. - (2) Transfer of hazardous secondary material in or out of a container using "Container Level 2" controls shall be conducted in such a manner as to minimize exposure of the hazardous secondary material to the atmosphere, to the extent practical, considering the physical properties of the hazardous secondary material and good engineering and safety practices for handling flammable, ignitable, explosive, reactive, or other hazardous materials.
+Examples of container loading procedures that Ohio EPA considers to meet the requirements of this paragraph include using a submerged-fill pipe or other submerged-fill method to load liquids into the container; or a vaporbalancing system or a vapor-recovery system to collect and control the vapors displaced from the container during filling operations; or a fitted opening in the top of a container through which the hazardous secondary material is filled and subsequently purging the transfer line before removing the transfer line from the container opening. - (3) Whenever a hazardous secondary material is in a container using "Container Level 2" controls, the remanufacturer or other person who stores or treats the hazardous secondary material shall install all covers and closure devices for the container, and secure and maintain each closure device in the closed position except as follows: - (a) Opening of a closure device or cover is allowed for the purpose of adding hazardous secondary material or other material to the container as follows: - (i) In the case when the container is filled to the intended final level in one continuous operation, the remanufacture or other person who stores or treats the hazardous secondary material shall promptly secure the closure devices in the closed position and install the covers, as applicable to the container, upon conclusion of the filling operation.